Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 Since the application aims to build a social network, another type of user will be necessary, even though it will operate on a Back-Office Environment:
 1. Administrators

-Regarding the two key users for the Mobile Application, it will be required for them to **register** to the service and fill their profile with some mandatory information: _personal data_, _personal snapshot_ and _field of study/interest_.
+Regarding the two key users for the Mobile Application, it will be required for them to **register** to the service and fill in their profile with some mandatory information: _personal data_, _personal snapshot_ and _field of study/interest_.

 After **logging in**, they can choose to _Search for Private Lessons_ (filtered, at least initially, by chosen _field of study/interest_) or _Offer Private Lessons_ by compiling a form with some mandatory and optional informations.

 An user in need of a private lesson can start to schedule a meeting with an offerer.
 During the scheduling the application will allow the users to send _instant messages_ to communicate and to _check reviews_ about the other user, other than, of course, negotiate the _date of meeting_ and other _meeting details_.

 After a certain time after every meeting, both actors will be able to send a review about the meeting in order to give future users a better way to find an appropriate match for their needs.

 In the ideal scenario, the application will be presented to the higher-ups of the University in order to be officially promoted.